chancancode/ember-concurrency-async/README.md

 Usage
 ------------------------------------------------------------------------------

-This addon requires the [ember-concurrency-decorators](https://github.com/machty/ember-concurrency-decorators) addon.
+This addon requires the [ember-concurrency](https://github.com/machty/ember-concurrency) addon v2.0.0-rc.1+.
 Any async methods annotated with one of the task decorators, that is `@task`, `@restartableTask`, `@dropTask`, `@keepLatestTask` or `@enqueueTask`, will be transformed into a generator function.